bdljohnson/express-react-base/readme.md

 This will build the React app for production into the 'public/' folder.
 You can then deploy to the platform of your choice, just ensure that NODE_ENV is set to production to ensure the app is served from 'public/'.

-The app is also configured to deploy to Heroku already, simply create and account, download the Heroku CLI and:
+The app is also configured to deploy to Heroku already, simply create an account, download the Heroku CLI and:
 ```
 heroku create MY_APP_NAME
 git push heroku master